ResearchObject/packaging_data_with_ro-crate/_episodes/02-folder-as-crate-root.md

 ## Turning a folder into an RO-Crate

 In the simplest form, to describe some data on disk, an _RO-Crate Metadata File_ is placed in a folder alongside a set of files or folders.

-First create a new folder `crate1/` and add a single file `data.csv` to represent our dataset:
+First create a new folder `crate1/` and add a single file `data.csv` to it to represent our dataset:

 ```
 "Date","Minimum temperature (°C)","Maximum temperature (°C)","Rainfall (mm)"
 2022-02-01,16.0,28.4,0.6
 2022-02-02,16.3,17.2,12.4
 ```

 {: .source}

 Next, to turn this folder into an RO-Crate we need to add the _RO-Crate Metadata File_, which has a fixed filename.
 Create the file `ro-crate-metadata.json` using [Visual Studio Code](https://code.visualstudio.com/) or your favourite editor, then add the following JSON: